Foreign Language Testing

 Latin

-(for making an attempt to 'test out' of 100 and 200 levels of foreign language requirements BA degrees have.
-There is not a test for 'testing out' of the 100 level, there is only one test, and it is for the 100 and the 200 level.)
+(for making an attempt to 'test out' of 100 and 200 levels of foreign language requirements that BA degrees have.
+There is not a test for 'testing out' of the 100 level, there is only one test, and it is for the 100 and the 200 levels.)

 FOR MORE WAYS TO SATISFY YOUR FOREIGN LANGUAGE REQUIREMENTS OTHER THAN WHAT IS DETAILED BELOW, AND INFO ABOUT A FOREIGN LANGUAGE EXEMPTION, PLEASE SEE THESE CHSS WEBSITES: